SimVascular/svZeroDSolver/paper/paper.md

 Another unique feature of `svZeroDSolver` is its ability to easily interface with other C++ and Python packages.
 This has been used in previous work on uncertainty quantification [@zanoni2024;@Lee2024;@richter2024bayesian;menon2024personalizeduncertainty] as well as in multi-scale simulations coupling three-dimensional hemodynamics with zero-dimensional representations of downstream circulation [@menon2023predictors;@menon2024personalized].
-The C++ interface has been coupled with high-fidelity multi-physics solvers `svSolver` and `svFSI`, which are part of the widely used `SimVascular` open-source software project for cardiovascular biomechanics simulations [@Updegrove2017;@Zhu2022].
+The C++ interface has been coupled with the high-fidelity multi-physics solver [`svFSIplus`](https://github.com/SimVascular/svFSIplus), which is part of the widely used `SimVascular` open-source software project for cardiovascular biomechanics simulations [@Updegrove2017;@Zhu2022].
 `svZeroDSolver` has also been integrated into the graphical user interface of the `SimVascular` project.
 This allows users to leverage the functionality in `SimVascular` to generate three-dimensional patient-specific anatomical models from medical images, and subsequently perform patient-specific zero-dimensional simulations of blood flow by automatically converting the three-dimensional anatomy into a zero-dimensional model [@pfaller22].
-The automatic conversion of arbitrary patient-specific anatomies to zero-dimensional simulations is possible to due the modular nature of `svZeroDSolver`.
+The automatic conversion of arbitrary patient-specific anatomies to zero-dimensional simulations is possible due to the modular nature of `svZeroDSolver`.
 Using this pipeline, previous work has demonstrated accelerated convergence of three-dimensional simulations when using corresponding zero-dimensional simulation results as initial conditions [@pfaller21].

 In addition, `svZeroDSolver` includes several applications to augment its functionality.